MARCH 24TH SESSION CANCELLED DUE TO THE CORONAVIRUS SITUATION

 Those who have registered and paid for the March 24th session can request reimbursement (call the CMC office) or can carry that over to one of the later sessions.

 While we cannot predict when it will be prudent to restart the seminars, feel free to register for any of the other dates (see below).

-Registration for any of the five 2018 sessions is now open.
+Registration for any of the four 2020 sessions is now open.
 To learn about the seminar, read on.
-To register, scroll down to find the session you want.
+To register, scroll down to find the date you want.